taufik-nurrohman/markdown/.dev/README.md

  1. A **type “i”** list block can only start with the prefix `i) ` or `i. `.

-Those list types don’t support custom `start` attribute (they will always start from 1), and like the `1) ` and `1. ` prefixes, they can interrupt the paragraph.
+Those list types don’t support custom `start` attribute (they will always start from 1), and like the `1) ` and `1. ` prefixes, they can interrupt the paragraph:

 <table>
   <thead>